 You’ll have the chance to buy some great gifts for the holiday season, but you’ll also be contributing to the fundraising efforts of Clairemont Elementary.
 This is the school’s biggest fundraiser of the year, and the money brought in helps pay for infrastructure improvements, supplies and social events.
 Stop by the school’s transformed cafeteria, buy a bowl of soup, enjoy the live music and then shop ’til you drop among the aisles of vendors.

-Roswell’s Chattahoochee Nature Center is an awesome draw on its own — guests can follow the Wildlife Walk and see animals in their natural habitats, participate in interactive exhibits, take a tour through the many themed gardens and just take a few moments to embrace the beauty of the Chattahoochee.
+Roswell’s Chattahoochee Nature Center (CNC) is an awesome draw on its own — guests can follow the Wildlife Walk and see animals in their natural habitats, participate in interactive exhibits, take a tour through the many themed gardens and just take a few moments to embrace the beauty of the Chattahoochee.
 But once a year, the nature center offers a gift to the community — free public admission to CNC for its holiday market event.
-This year, nearly 50 local artisans and vendors will display their eco-friendly, fair trade goods for the masses.
+This year, more than 40 local artisans and vendors will display their eco-friendly, fair-trade goods for the masses.

 Besides the great holiday gifts, attendees can also visit CNC’s Nature Store for other earth-friendly products and presents.
 Because this event includes free admission to CNC, make sure to get there early because of the limited parking — better yet, carpool and leave a green footprint on your way to the holiday market.